This page was last updated on 9/14/2024.

 You need to upload your new song(s) to your music distributor (like CDBaby, TuneCore or DistroKid) and make sure Spotify is selected as an outlet.

 DistroKid Users: You must have the Musician Plus or Label plan to schedule releases for a future date in order to submit to Spotify.
-If you have the basic Musician plan ($19.99/year), then you cannot submit your release for Spotify playlist consideration.
+If you have the basic Musician plan ($22.99/year), then you cannot submit your release for Spotify playlist consideration.
 The only way around is to upgrade your DistroKid plan or use another distributor.

 Once you’ve received an email or notification that Spotify has received your music in their system and is scheduled for release, then you can proceed to the next step.

 You need to submit the song to be considered at least 7 days in advance of the release date.
 I would do at least 10 days because it can take several days for Spotify to get your new music into their system from the distributor.
-However, I would give yourself 2 – 4 weeks before the planned release date to upload your music to your distributor.
+However, for the best chances, I would give yourself 2 – 4 weeks before the planned release date to upload your music to your distributor.

 Step 2: Log into ‘Spotify for Artist’ account